Current Pennsylvania Legislation

 Overall, this Bill is inelegantly written, does little to help associations or to protect consumers, places unreasonable burdens on associations and managers, and overrides or conflicts with other sections of the three acts.

-CAI opposes this Bill in it's current form, but supports potential amendments that would provide a comprehensive approach to the issue of solar panels in community associations.
+CAI supports this Bill as amended.
 Introduced by Representative Liz Hanbridge on October 16, 2023.
 The co-sponsor memo for this legislation states the Bill seeks to prevent homeowners associations (HOAs) from prohibiting or restricting the installation or use of a solar energy system on a detached roof or townhouse.
-Yet, the Bill is written to only apply to condominium associations, which brings up issues of ownership, liability, and more.
-CAI is open to working with the Bill's sponsors to author legislation that CAI can support.
+CAI submitted, and the sponsor accepted, amendments that provide a comprehensive approach to the issue of solar panels in community associations.